nikpapag/harness-cie-workshop-lambda/README.md

 **Bonus**:

 - Introduce an approval process to slow down the canary transition
-- Change the traffic shift to 30%
+- Change the traffic shift to 40%
-- While the traffic is shifted towards the new release navigate to the url and try to find the canary
+- While the traffic is shifted towards the new release navigate to the url and try to find the canary using the UI

 # Lab 6 - Governance/Policy as Code